alsongard/PROGRAMMING_NOTES/Programming_Languages/Node Backend.md

 })

 ```
 if the code above is runned you might notice that the styles or images are  not displayed.
-One is required to provide a link which matches with the linnk provided in the html files.
+One is required to provide a link which matches with the link provided in the html files.
 Example ``<link rel="stylesheet" href="./styles.css">``
 ```
 const stylePath = path.join(__dirname, "html_files", "styles.css");
 const stylePage = readFileSync(stylePath)